DONGChuan/DONGChuan.github.io/_posts/2016-02-25-Spring-Beans-Autowire.md

     private TestBean testBean;

+    public Test(TestBean testBean) {
+        // do stuff
+    }
-    public Test(TestBean testBean) {} // Autowire by constructor, so spring container searches type 'TestBean' in construtor
+    // Autowire by constructor, so spring container searches type 'TestBean' in constructor

     // Getter and setter
 }